charuchauhan/Mininet/README.md

 hardware with minimal changes for full line-rate execution.

 *This project is a 3-part program.
-See Part 1,2,3*
+See Part A,B and C.

 # Assignment
 In this task, you will learn about Software Defined Networking (SDN).